 Listening is a very important skill.
 Ask for feedback in a constructive way and listen and reflect on what is said, and take actions to address any areas to develop.
 This will really help your development.

-I would also recommend that you find a role model or someone you can learn from – it does not have to be female.
+I would also recommend that you find a role model or someone you can learn from – they don’t have to be female leaders.
 My best support and advice on my career has come from men mainly, although that may be because there weren’t that many women in senior roles when I started.
 Before I joined Unipart, for my first manager role I was the only female in a team of 70 managers.
 I am glad this has changed and I think that Unipart offers good roles and opportunities across all parts of our organisation for women.